runtools/run/docs/content/reference/built-in-methods.md

 ### Built-in methods

-Run provides a number of built-in methods to help you manage your resources.
+Run provides some built-in methods to help you manage your resources.

 To get an updated list of all built-in methods, invoke `@@help` (notice the double `@`):